 The name is an abbreviation of “Sun Oil Company,” recalling the company’s long history, roots, and experience.
 The visual mark connects rich traditions with a modern approach, maintaining a link to the past while moving toward the future.

-Every emblem detail—from the arrow to the font and color scheme—underscores forward motion, growth, and confidence.
+Every detail of the emblem, from the arrow to the font and color scheme, underscores forward motion, growth, and confidence.
 The geometry, rich hues, and strong textual elements create an image of a company ready to remain a leader and continue its development.